 We cannot tell you when we will be open again.

 Online drop-in, online learning

 The whole point and purpose of the drop-in project is real-world social inclusion — explicitly counteracting the social distancing of the virtual world.
-But now we have to counteract the really serious effects of social distancing implied by the COVID-19 crisis.
+But now we have to counteract the really serious effects of COVID-19 social distancing.

-So we are going to fast-forward existing plans to offer an online drop-in and online learning to older people who are isolated at home.
+So we are fast-forwarding existing plans to offer an online drop-in and online learning to older people who are isolated at home.
 That might be all of us soon.